codycjy/02_620_Project/preprocessing/README.md

 #### Fine-Level Clustering

-The interactive notebook `fine_cluster.ipynb` performs more granular clustering and visualizes results in real-time, with options to save the output to a designated folder.
+Fine clustering can be performed using the interactive fine_cluster.ipynb file.
+The results will be displayed interactively and saved in the designated folder.